xunzhang/parasol/README.md

 In using parasol, you can build algorithms following this rule: 'pull parameters before learning | push parameter's updates after learning'.
 It is rather a simple model(compared to MPI) and is almost painless from serial to parallel.

 Secondly, parasol try to solve 'the last-reducer problem' of iterative tasks.
 We use bounded staleness and find a sweet spot between 'improve-iter' curve and 'iter-sec' curve.
 A global scheduler take charge of asynchronous working.
-This method is already proved to be a generalization of BSP/Pregel(by CMU).
+This method is already proved to be a generalization of BSP/Pregel by CMU.

-Parasol is a Python implementation and originally motivated by Jeff Dean's talk @Stanford in 2013.
+Parasol is a Python implementation and originally motivated by Jeff Dean's [talk](http://infolab.stanford.edu/infoseminar/dean.pdf) @Stanford in 2013.
 You can get more details in his paper: "[Large Scale Distributed Deep Networks](http://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf)".

-Since 'more data is always valuable', you can handle them and get a better performance using parasol.
+Since 'more data is always helpful', you can handle them and get a better performance using parasol.

 Have Fun!